 In the next step we estimate another composite output gap which can be called as the benchmark output gap of the above six methods (Figure 2).
 The benchmark output gap is computed by the simple average of the six different methods by bringing each method on the same scale without disturbing their dimensions.
-This method is adopted to avoid the bias of the benchmark output gap towards any of the extreme values of any of the method.
+This method is adopted to avoid the biasedness of the benchmark output gap towards any of the extreme values of any of the method.
 This output gap should be representative of all the six methods in terms of its characteristics.

-We therefore compare the benchmark output gap with the recently estimated two different composites of output gaps.
-We estimate a coefficient of correlation between the benchmark output gap and composite of statistical and structural output gaps.
-The benchmark output gap shows higher degree of correlation with both structural and statistical methods.
+Thus we compare the benchmark output gap with the recently estimated two different composites of output gaps.
+We estimate a coefficient of correlation between the benchmark output gap and composite of statistical and structural output gaps.22 The benchmark output gap shows higher degree of correlation with both structural and statistical methods.
 It is 87 percent with structural and almost 71 percent with the statistical composite output gap.
 This implies that different estimates of potential output have in one way or the other some similarities in their statistical behavior.

-After distinguishing this sense of association among the identified methods, we also find other statistical similarities among all of the estimates of output gaps.
-Thus we deduce that this benchmark output gap may be utilized to identify demand/supply pressures in the Pakistan economy.
+After distinguishing this sense of association among these identified methods, we also find some other statistical similarities among all of these estimates of different output gaps.
+23 Thus we deduce that this benchmark output gap may be utilized to identify demand/supply pressures in the Pakistan economy.